 Redcaps

 One of the nastiest kind of Weefolk is the Redcap, who supposedly inhabits the grounds of abandoned castles and other edifices.
-In an 1888 review of “Brownies and Bogles”–good and bad weefolk, roughly synonymous with good and bad weefolk–Louise Imogen Guiney wrote, “Red Comb or Bloody Cap was a tyrant who lived in every Border castle, dungeon and tower.
+In an 1888 review of “Brownies and Bogles”–roughly synonymous with good and bad weefolk–Louise Imogen Guiney wrote, “Red Comb or Bloody Cap was a tyrant who lived in every Border castle, dungeon and tower.
 He was short and thickset long-toothed and skinny fingered, with big red eyes, grisly flowing hair and iron boots; a pikestaff in his left hand and a red cap on his ugly head.”

 The “Border” that she mentions is the wild land between England and Scotland, i.e., the massive expanse of heather-clad moors north of where the English lived.
 Archeologists have some suspicion that small pygmies were the first inhabitants of these moors, during the stone age.
 Later arrivals to the area might have seen these prior inhabitants as frightening untamed brutes.
 This is not to say that they were simply animals.
 They had tools, “free time and complex social and cultural lives.”
 To the extent that they had amazing abilities to survive an unfriendly terrain for thousands of years, they might have seemed to possess some form of magic.